Beddgelert Forest, near Beddgelert

 Many of the migrant birds leave the reserve for warmer climates but overwintering species such as the dipper and grey wagtail can still be seen throughout the colder months.

-There are accessible toilets in the Natural Resources Wales car park.
+Accessible toilets are in the upper car park.

-The car park and toilets are open at these times:
+The gate to the car park and the toilets are normally open between: